 To download free release notes, installation documentation, white papers, or other collateral, visit Oracle Technology Network.
 You must register online before using Oracle Technology Network; registration is free and can be done at:

 See Oracle Database Release Notes for Linux for important information that was not available when this book was released.
 The release notes for Oracle Database is updated regularly.
-The most recent version is available on Oracle Technology Network at:
+The most recent version is available at:

 The following text conventions are used in this document: